StrangerCoug/FreeCasino/README.md

 5. Keno
 6. Poker (many popular variations of both ring and video poker)
 7. Red Dog
-8. Roulette (both the American double-zero game and the European single-zero game)
+8. Roulette (both the American double-zero game and the European single-zero game; the triple-zero game might be considered in the future as well)

 I am open to adding more games over time (sic bo, British and Australian pontoon, more poker games, etc.) but I think this is a good set of games to start with.